jhu-asco/gazebo_rosmatlab_bridge/README.md

 Installation:
 --------------
 Prerequisite installations:
-*	ros-hydro
+*	ros-hydro                   Install Ubuntu 12.04: sudo apt-get install ros-hydro-desktop
-* Gazebo 1.9
+* Gazebo 1.9                  Install Ubuntu 12.04: sudo apt-get install ros-hydro-gazebo-ros
-* ros-hydro-gazebo-packages
+* ros-hydro-gazebo-packages   Install Ubuntu 12.04: sudo apt-get install ros-hydro-gazebo-ros-pkgs

+Although the code has not been tested on Ubuntu 14.04, it can be tested by installing ros-indigo-desktop, ros-indigo-gazebo-ros and ros-indigo-gazebo-ros-pkgs in a similar manner.

 Package installation.
 Copy the package in catkin workspace, run the setup_script.bash with the arguments as MATLAB_ROOT and ROS_WORKSPACE.a
 Example Usage: source setup_script /usr/local/MATLAB/R2014a ~/hydro_workspace